rudzen/ChessLib/README.md

 ## Features

  * Complete move generation with legality check.
- * Custom types for Bitboard, Square, Piece, Move and Player with tons of operators and helper functionality.
+ * Custom compact types for Bitboard, Square, Piece, Move (a single int) and Player with tons of operators and helper functionality.
  * 100% Bitboard support with piece attacks for all types, including lots of helper functions.
  * Lots of pre-calculated bitboard arrays.
  * FEN handling with optional legality check.
  * Magic bitboard implementation Copyright (C) 2007 Pradyumna Kannan.
 Converted to C#.
+ * FEN input and output supported.
  * Chess960 support.
  * Zobrist key support.
  * Basic UCI structure.
  * HiRes timer.
+ * Draw by repetition detection.
+ * Mate validation.
  * Plenty of unit tests to see how it works.
  * Notation generation for the following notation types: Fan, San, Lan, Ran, Uci.
- * Very basic perft project included, performs depth 6 (119060324 moves) on a AMD-FX 8350 in less than 13 seconds.
+ * Very basic perft project included, performs depth 6 (119060324 moves) on a AMD-FX 8350 in ~12.5 seconds.

 ## What exactly is not included?